- JD Students

 If you have concerns about your immediate safety or the safety of others, call 911 to request that they attend or visit your nearest emergency department.

 Homewood Health offers no-charge, confidential and professional counselling to Ontario judges, lawyers and law students.
 There are many options for counselling available, including at the downtown office, or with a private therapist closer to where you live.
 Call 1-855-403-8922 or visit myassistplan.com to sign up for counselling services and other resources.
 There is no waitlist.

 Student Success & Wellness Office at Osgoode.
 Short-term confidential, no-charge professional counselling is available for stress, depression and anxiety.
-To book a mental health counselling appointment and learn more about our counsellors, visit the appointment section of MyCareer.
+You can book a meeting with a counsellor by selecting the appointment type Mental Health Counselling in MyCareer.

 TIRP Low-Cost Therapy will help you find a high quality therapist who is a good match for you and who charges a fee you can afford.

 Students can connect with a family doctor at Appletree Medical Centre in York Lanes to discuss their mental health and ask to be referred to psychiatric care.
 Additionally, CAMH offers 24/7 emergency psychiatric care at 250 College Street in downtown Toronto.

 For emergencies you may also contact: